Gentim09/ShakespeareTranslator/README.md

 ```
 ## Getting Started
 Get you a copy of the project and run it on your local machine for development and testing purposes.
-This API uses [Swagger](https://swagger.io/), for easily test via browser
+This API uses [Swagger](https://swagger.io/), for easily test via the browser.
 ## Testing it out

-1. Dowload this repo into a working directory.
+1. Dowload this repository into a working directory.
 2. Open the project in Visual Studio.
 3. You can download and install [.Net Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 3. Build the solution using Visual Studio.